kev065/customer-support-agent/README.md

 The system is composed of several key components that work together:

-- **`agent/` (Backend Service):** python application built with FastAPI.
+- **`agent/`:** python application built with FastAPI.
 It serves the main API, handles all LLM-related logic using LangChain, and communicates with the Postgres and Qdrant databases.

-- **`ui/` (Frontend Application):** A Next.js web application that provides the user-facing chat interface.
-It communicates with the FastAPI backend to send queries and receive responses.

 - **`agent/sync.py` (Real-time Sync Service):** background service that listens for changes in the Postgres database using the `NOTIFY`/`LISTEN` mechanism.
 When a record (e.g., a product) is created, updated, or deleted, this service immediately processes the change, generates a new vector embedding if necessary, and upserts or deletes the corresponding entry in Qdrant.